BakrAlqassab/Share-my-place-App/README.md

 https://nodejs.org/en/

-npm rub build // To install used npm packages in  package.json file
+npm run build // To install used npm packages in  package.json file

 npm build:dev // To run the server